 Note: documents may be titled Program/Course Curriculum, Course Syllabi, Course Synopsis, Course Description(s), or Course Outline(s) depending on the institution.

-3. Academic English Language Arts and English Language Proficiency Requirements (See policies 2.4 and 2.5):
+3. English Language Proficiency Requirements (See policy 2.4):

-- All Applicants must provide evidence of acceptable Academic English Language Arts.
+- Applicants education outside of Canada must provide evidence of English Language Proficiency.

 - Post-assessment, applicants receive a formal electronic letter indicating if they are successful or unsuccessful, along with guidance on the next steps.